-Application of the model to study whether the LIV effects spectral anomalies can give an excellent fitting for the VHE $\gamma$-ray photon spectrum, we extrapolate the obtained 0.1-100 GeV LAT spectrum from this burst to higher energies and using this to limit the intrinsic spectrum of the burst.
-Taking into account the absorption effect of EBL, the photon spectrum observed at the Earth becomes
+Application of the model to study whether the LIV effects spectral anomalies can give an excellent fitting for the VHE $\gamma$-ray photon spectrum, we extrapolate the obtained 0.1-100 GeV LAT spectrum from this burst to higher energies and use this to limit the intrinsic spectrum of the burst. {Considering} the absorption effect of EBL, the photon spectrum observed at the Earth becomes